sigcpp/sigcpp.github.io/_posts/2020-06-08-return-value-optimization.md

 5. Consider the declaration `S f();` for a third-party library function `f` distributed in binary form.
 Assume we do **not** have access to the source code of `f`, but we know the library is compiled with GCC 10.1.
+State all assumptions you make.

     {:start="a"}
     1. What can we say about the RVO that might be performed in function `f`, without